miya0001/vagrant-win10/README.md

-# Vangrant file for Modern.IE / Windows 10
+# Vangrant file for modernIE/w10-edge

+A Vagrant environment for Windows 10 + Microsoft Edge.

 ## How to use